Manecas1221212/romance/chapter_14.md

 Thursday came.
 Anna worked late, avoiding the empty apartment.
 At six-thirty, her phone buzzed.

 Jane: *Dinner?
-I'm near your office.*
+I'm near the office.*

 Anna met her at a place with dark corners and good wine.
 Jane looked immaculate as always, but something in her expression was off—tighter, sharper.